yzabc007/ML-Learning-Resources/deep-reinforcement-learning/2frozen-lake-with-q-network.md

 Specifically, the input would be a one hot vector for 16 states, the output would be a 4-dimension vector representing predicted Q value for each action, the ground-truth is the real Q value for current action calculated by the bellman function.
 The loss function is the square loss between predicted Q value vector and the golden Q value vector with an

-There are some tricks for building the network:

-1. The predicted Q values are positive, so the initialization of weights should be positive
-2. The architecture of the network is very tricky.
-The best one is a single

 ---

 ##### Results: